ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Databases should be password-protected

 Indica que as bases de dados precisam de proteção para senhas.
-A mensagem que aparece é esta:

 > _Databases should always be password protected.
 The use of a database connection with an empty password is a clear indication of a database that is not protected.
 For more information checkout the CWE-521 \(_[_https://cwe.mitre.org/data/definitions/521.html_](https://cwe.mitre.org/data/definitions/521.html)_\) advisory._